ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 Let's dive into the topic.

 # What is Framer Motion?
 Framer Motion is a free toolkit that helps developers make cool animations for their React apps.
-It's like a set of tools thatmakes creating animations easy.
+It's like a set of tools that makes creating animations easy.

-With Framer Motion, you can make things move, fade, and transform on the screen in a smooth and fancy way.
+With Framer Motion, you can make things <b>move, fade, and transform</b> on the screen in a <b>smooth and fancy way</b>.
 It works well with React, which is a popular JavaScript library for building user interfaces.

 The best part is that Framer Motion uses a simple and clear way to write your animations.
-You can tell it what to animate, how long it should take, and how it should look when it's done.
+You can tell it <b>what to animate, how long it should take, and how it should look when it's done</b>.
 It's like giving instructions to a robot to make things move and change.

 Overall, Framer Motion is a handy tool for React developers who want to add eye-catching animations to their apps without too much hassle.